japila-books/spark-sql-internals/docs/declarative-pipelines/index.md

 ## SQL

-Spark Declarative Pipelines supports SQL language to define pipelines.
+Spark Declarative Pipelines supports SQL language to define data processing pipelines.

 Pipelines elements are defined in SQL files included as `libraries` in a [pipelines specification file](#pipeline-specification-file).